edissyum/opencaptureformem/README.md

             - column --> put the id of custom_fields (eg: "3") or a column of res_letterbox table

 If you want specific data you could use <code>[]</code> into your line.
 For example you could check the <code>example_form.json</code> and <code>example_form.txt</code> to see the settings

-## Use AI
-Open-Capture for MEM Courrier is using AI to detect some informations automatically.
-By now, you can retrieve MEM Courrier destination and type_id.

-We can't provide an AI model because it's specific to each company.
-But we can help you to create yours, contact us.

 # LICENSE
 Open-Capture for MEM Courrier is released under the GPL v3.